arts

 Foley artists face 41% automation risk — the highest among sound professions.
 AI audio tools can generate effects, but physical performance stays irreplaceable.
 The full breakdown.

 But before you panic, look closer.
 The story behind this number is more nuanced than the headline suggests, and understanding it could define your career for the next decade.
+The shortest version: AI is eating the post-production cleanup and the bottom of the sound-library market.
+AI is not eating the prestige work.
+Where you sit on that spectrum determines whether your career is contracting or expanding.

 Two Worlds Collide Inside One Job